mpc-hc/mpc-hc.org/source/contact-us.rst

 	"`#mpc-hc @ freenode <irc://irc.freenode.net/mpc-hc/>`_", "Our chat / user help channel" "`#mpc-hc-dev @ freenode <irc://irc.freenode.net/mpc-hc-dev/>`_", "Development channel"

-Please follow these simple rules when joining our channel.
+Please follow these simple rules when joining our channel(s).

 #.
 Speak English, even if it's only a little don't be afraid to try.
 #.
 Be cordial, the channel is a public space.